metakirby5/zenbu/README.rst

   than Mustache's syntax.
 - Better whitespace control: This means increased readability.

-To help ease the transition to sanpai, there are some tips under the `migration wiki page`_.
+To help ease the transition to zenbu, there are some tips under the `migration wiki page`_.

 Installation
 ------------

-Currently, the easiest method of installation is to move ``sanpai.py`` to somewhere in your ``$PATH``.
+Currently, the easiest method of installation is to move ``zenbu.py`` to somewhere in your ``$PATH``.
 Be warned, you must install the dependencies in the following section manually.